aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/_index.md

 ---
-title: "Advanced Image Manipulation using Aspose.PSD Tutorial"
+title: "Advanced Image Manipulation with Aspose.PSD Tutorial"
 linktitle: "Aspose.PSD Tutorials"
 additionalTitle: "Aspose API References"
-description: "Learn advanced image manipulation with Aspose.PSD.
-This tutorial shows how to convert PSD to PNG, save PSD as JPEG, adjust brightness, add layer effects, and export to PDF."
+description: "Learn advanced image manipulation with Aspose.PSD, including how to convert PSD to PNG, adjust brightness, add layer effects, and export to PDF."
 weight: 11
 url: /
-date: 2025-11-27
+date: 2026-02-01
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Advanced Image Manipulation using Aspose.PSD Tutorial
+# Advanced Image Manipulation with Aspose.PSD Tutorial

-Welcome to the Aspose.PSD Tutorials page, your go‑to resource for **advanced image manipulation** with Aspose.PSD – the leading API for working with Adobe Photoshop files in .NET and Java applications.
+Welcome to the Aspose.PSD Tutorials page, your go‑to resource for **advanced image manipulation with Aspose.PSD** – the leading API for working with Adobe Photoshop files in .NET and Java applications.
 Whether you need to **convert PSD to PNG**, **save PSD as JPEG**, **adjust image brightness**, **add layer effects**, or **convert PSD to PDF**, this guide gives you hands‑on, step‑by‑step instructions.
 Let’s dive in and see how you can unlock powerful image‑processing capabilities in your projects.

 ## Quick Answers
 - **What can Aspose.PSD do?** It enables advanced image manipulation, format conversion, layer handling, and more for PSD, PSB, and AI files.